viper3400/FileSync/README.md

 As in all calls before, pass the global options, followed by the command *delete object* the parameter *-i* and the object id.
 There is no differene between a file and a folder, they are all objects.

 > DELETE A FOLDER WILL DELETE ALL CONTENT IN THIS FOLDER, TOO!
-THERE WILL BE NO WARNIG!
+THERE WILL BE NO WARNING!

 **All options are mandatory!**